ErikPohl-Lot49-Projects/Erik-Pohl-Repo/python/DeAwkwardize/readme.md

 # DeAwkwardize

+The first rev is in place, but don't expect to be able to read or use it.
+It has a functioning test case, which makes it in a "green" test case.

 This is the working title for a project to abbreviate comments and logging in Python source code.
 I will be using dill in conjunction with a file (later database) back end to allow self-modifying code: you write code with logging and comments, the logging and comments get compressed into almost invisibility in the code.